LoveKino/list-pattern/README.md

 ## two special symbols

-Words in pattern expresion like 'a X b' can not repeat.
+Words in pattern expresion like 'a X b' can not be repeated.

-But '...' and '_' can repeat.
+But `...` and `_` can be repeated.

-'...' stands for sublist like word starts with capital letter.
+`...` stands for sublist like word starts with capital letter.

-'_' stands for element like word starts with low case letter.
+`_` stands for element like word starts with low case letter.